AussieSeaweed/gameservice/docs/source/interact.rst

    # Create a no-limit Texas Hold'em game.
    game = NLTGame(0, (1, 2), (200, 200, 200))

-   # Get the current actor (either the nature or one of the players).
+   # Get the current actor (either None, the nature or one of the players).
    game.actor